TikTok Tips & Strategies

 Step 1: Choose a Scene That Clicks

 A great TikTok is all about the first three seconds.
-You can't just pick a random scene.
+You can’t just pick any scene.
 Look for moments that contain:

 • Strong emotion (funny, sad, thrilling)